Orange-OpenSource/hurl/docs/asserting-response.md

 ### Version assert

 Check the received HTTP version.
 Version assert consists of the keyword `version` followed by a predicate function and value.
+The value returns by `version` is a string:

 ```hurl
 GET https://example.org